iamnotnato/alx-system_engineering-devops/README.md

 A shell project.

 <h4>Summary: </h4>
-These are projects that helped me understand a bit of low-level programming.
+These are projects that helped me understand bash scripting.

 <h4>Languages Used</h4>
 <table>